pluck-cms/pluck/README.md

 ## Features

 Pluck is packed with some nice features, from which we've listed the most important ones on this page.
+To try everything live, take a look at the demo provided by Softaculous: https://softaculous.com/demos/Pluck

 - create an unlimited amount of pages
 - create your own blog